Withdrawing From a Course

 • Courses can be added and dropped until the published date(currently, week 2 of each semester).
 A dropped course will not show on the student’s transcript (ever).

 • After the second week of classes, a student can withdraw from a course.
 When this happens, the course will remain on your transcript and be designated with a “W” indication.
-“W” is not a grade.
 A student can withdraw from a class up to week 10.

 • Be sure to check the Academic Calendar for the exact dates each semester.